radiodns/pyradiodns/README.md

 From this FQDN it is then possible to discover the advertisement of IP-based applications provided in relation to the queried audio service.
 For more information about RadioDNS, please see the official documentation: http://radiodns.org/docs

-This is a port of php-radiodns.
+This library is essentially a port of php-radiodns.

 ### Installation